 Top Five – London

 - Have a traditional afternoon tea –what a great British tradition?
 Anything that involves sandwiches, scones, cakes and tea gets my vote.
 Many luxury hotels in London offer afternoon tea (various prices) Why not add a glass of the sparkling stuff to make the experience one to really remember?

-- Drink in a proper English Boozer – there are many trendy, hipster bars in London in fact they are ten a penny.
+- Drink in a proper English Boozer – there are many trendy, hipster bars in London, in fact, they are ten a penny.
 What I recommend if visiting London is trying a pint in a good old-fashioned English pub (they seem to be a dying breed).
 One of my favourites is The Coal Hole on The Strand – why not treat yourself to a bag of pork scratchings too?

-- Visit a museum or two – what better way to spend a day than wandering round a museum taking in culture at it’s best.
+- Visit a museum or two – what better way to spend a day than wandering around a museum taking in the culture at it’s best.
 And one thing that London isn’t short of is museums some of my favourites include the Imperial War Museum, the British Museum and the Natural History Museum and the best part…..they are all free!

 - See a musical on the West End – I’ll be honest I’ve seen a lot of musicals on the West End in my time and cannot get enough of them!
 I personally think that they are a great way of spending an evening in the big smoke.
 Top tickets can be pricey so remember to surf the net for deals.
 If you want a couple

 of hours of great entertainment by world-class performers then this is for you.

 - Take the Emirates Sky Air Line – these cable cars can transport you between The Docklands and the 02.
 They give you a great view of London as you are carried up and over the Thames.
 Oyster Cards can be used on them and are a great alternative to the tube.